margotkriete/quotes/README.md

 ### Transcription

 A natural feature for this site is the ability to auto-transcribe each quote for further processing, categorizing, or analysis.
-At the moment, I'd rather tag images manually; until I find a good use case for analysis, I'd prefer to keep the images as images, rather than text - I like seeing the background and the physical page I read, keeping it low-fi, ish?
+At the moment, I'd rather tag images manually; until I find a good use case, I'd prefer to keep the images as images, rather than text.
+I like seeing the background and the physical page I read, keeping it somewhat "low-fi."